VeloPayments/velo-interview-project-1-candidate/README.md

 - the game id here would need to be a valid gameId obtained from a 'new game' call
 - the json in the body would need to match your chosen format for a move

+## Possible Future Enhancements

+How would you improve your finished application?
+What would you do first?
+Would asynchronous events be useful?
+If so, how would you use them?